Ethan-Gil/reddit-bot/README.md

 ##

-If you wish to run this bot yourself, please ensure that you follow the rules and standards that have been established by Reddit regarding the use of bots.
+Please ensure that you follow the rules and standards that have been established by Reddit regarding the use of bots.

 Detailed information may be found by clicking the following link: